ISO 14001:2026 Clause 8

 - lifecycle considerations are mentioned but not applied operationally;

-- procurement does not reflect environmental requirements;
+- procurement does not reflect relevant environmental requirements;

 - emergency scenarios are incomplete or outdated;